Ask a doctor about a prescription for DOXICLAT 100 mg FILM-COATED TABLETS

 Tablet coating: Sepifilm LP 010 (hypromellose, microcrystalline cellulose, stearic acid), titanium dioxide (E171), sodium lauryl sulfate, glycerol (E422).

-Doxiclat is presented in packaging of 14 and 42 tablets.
+Doxiclat is available in packages of 14 and 42 tablets.

 PIERRE FABRE IBÉRICA, S.A.